Etchmiadzin Cathedral: Reliefs

+Tibetan bell

+The 17th century bell tower previously housed a bell with a Tibetan Buddhist inscription, which was reported by foreign travelers and scholars throughout the 19th century.
+According to Simon Maghakyan, the bell was removed in the late 1930s by the Soviets and has disappeared without a trace.
+The inscription survives as a copy in an 1890 book by Ghevont Alishan:

+Dan Martin, a scholar of Tibet, wrote that the three-syllable mantra oṃ aḥ hūṃ, repeated thrice on the bell, is ubiquitous in Secret Mantra Buddhism and is used for blessing offerings.
+He argued that the inscription suggests that the bell was a consecrated Buddhist object.
+An evidence of Armenian contacts with Buddhism, the bell, Hewsen suggested, was "probably the long-forgotten gift of some Mongol or Ilkhanid khan."
+Martin proposed an alternative theory; suggesting that the bell may have originally been housed at a Buddhist temple in the area and was later salvaged and transferred to Etchmiadzin or may have been brought from Lhasa to Armenia by New Julfa merchants in the 17th century, around the time the bell tower was built.

 Interior

-Etchmiadzin's interior is extensively decorated with frescoes widely described as Persian or Persian-influenced.
+Etchmiadzin's interior is extensively decorated with Persian-influenced frescoes.
 They depict flowers, birds, scrollwork, arabesque ornamentations.
+Bryce and Villari found the interior impressive, while Lynch called it "sufficiently remarkable".
+Porter found the interior "dark and gloomy" with the "ill-drawn, and worse-coloured" paintings and "dingy fresco" adding to the "gloom, without increasing the solemnity."
+Telfer described it as "gloomy, ineffective, and entirely deficient in any fascinating touches of architectural force and decoration".
+Bryce said it had a "certain sombre dignity, and an air of hoar antiquity about everything."

+Stepanos Lehatsi (Stephen of Poland) painted the belfry in 1664.
 The early frescoes inside the cathedral were restored in the 18th century.
-Stepanos Lehatsi (Stephen of Poland) illustrated the belfry in 1664.
 In the 18th and 19th centuries, Armenian painters created frescoes of scenes from the old testament and Armenian saints.
 Naghash Hovnatan painted parts of the interior between 1712 and 1721.
 His paintings on the dome and the painting of the Mother of God under the altar have survived to this day.
 Other members of the prominent Hovnatanian family (Hakob, Harutyun and Hovnatan) created paintings throughout the 18th century.
 Their work was continued by the succeeding generations of the same family (Mkrtum and Hakob) in the 19th century.
-Telfer described its interior as "gloomy, ineffective, and entirely deficient in any fascinating touches of architectural force and decoration."

 The wooden doors of the cathedral were carved in Tiflis in 1889.
 The paintings were moved out of the cathedral by the order of Catholicos Mkrtich Khrimian in 1891 and are now kept in various museums in Armenia, including the National Gallery of Armenia.
 The frescoes inside the cathedral were restored by Lydia Durnovo in 1956, and in 1981–82 by Vardges Baghdasaryan.
 In the 1950s, the stone floor was replaced with one of marble.